bufbuild-ru/docs/docs/configuration/v2/buf-gen-yaml/index.md

 ### `module`

 String.
 Specifies a remote BSR module as the input, with the location as the value.
-A [commit or label](../../../bsr/commits-labels/) can also be specified.Example: `buf.build/acme/weather`, `buf.build/acme/weather:main`, `buf.build/acme/weather:7abdb7802c8f4737a1a23a35ca8266ef`
+A [commit or label](../../../bsr/commits-labels/) can also be specified.

+Example: `buf.build/acme/weather`, `buf.build/acme/weather:main`, `buf.build/acme/weather:7abdb7802c8f4737a1a23a35ca8266ef`

 ### `tarball`